fdphd15/analyze-document-word-patterns/README.md

 words of a given length, normalized by the maximum # of words across all word lengths.
 In the above example, this would lead to [1: 0.5, 2: 0.5, 3: 0,
 4: 1, 5: 1, 6: 0.5, 7: 0, 8: 0.5].
 Thus, the most frequent word length in each
-document (row) is dark red (values of 1), while the minimum word length for each document (values nearest zero) is dark blue .
+document (row) is dark red (value of 1), while the least frequent word length in each document (value of zero) is dark blue .

 The y-axis of the image identifies the individual books by their id number, which is sorted by language, such that the id number 1 shown in the figure